infraspecdev/infraspec.dev/content/blog/cron-jobs.md

 ___
 <img src="/images/blog/cron-jobs/cron-jobs-cover.png" alt="Cron Jobs cover" width="100%">

 In this article, tailored specifically for users of Unix-like systems such as Linux, we'll explore everything you need to know about cron jobs.
-From understanding their functionality and syntax to mastering practical applications.Additionally, we'll touch upon the alternative systemD timers and their role in modern task scheduling.
+From understanding their functionality and syntax to mastering practical applications.Additionally, we'll touch upon the alternative systemd timers and their role in modern task scheduling.

 ## **So, what are Cron Jobs?**